Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 Where livestock is kept, there may be an increased turnover rate of nitrous oxide, as livestock requires and releases more N2O.
 However, the net nitrogen balance of the soil remains the same.

-Moreover, studies show no significant differences in nitrogen emissions between pasture where cattle graze and those where not.
+Moreover, studies show no significant differences in nitrogen emissions between pastures where cattle graze and those without.

 Nonetheless, there are exceptions to this as well.
 When farmers use artificial nitrogen fertilizer, they increase the nitrogen cycle balance (Glatzle et al. 201810).